tdwg/vocab/maintenance-specification.md

 **3.3.2 Public comment**

 If the maintaining Interest Group determines that the proposed term change is likely to meet the demand, efficacy, and stability requirements, it will conduct a minimum 30 day comment period.
 The start of the comment period will be announced on the TDWG email list [TDWG-CONTENT].
-During the comment period, the proposal can be refined based on discussion in an effort to reach consensus (no dissenting opinion expressed publicly on the mailing list for 30 days from the most recent iteration).
-As necessary, the term change proposal may be modified by its submitter or the Interest Group in an attempt to shape a proposal that can achieve community consensus.
-An official change in the proposal will trigger the start of a new 30 day period.
+In an effort to reach consensus, the proposal may be modified based on discussion during the comment period.
+Consensus is indicated by no dissenting opinion expressed publicly on the mailing list for 30 days from the most recent modification of the proposal.
+The term change proposal may be modified by its submitter or the Interest Group in an attempt to shape a proposal that can achieve community consensus.
+An change in the official proposal will trigger the start of a new 30 day period.

 If the Interest Group believes that a consensus has reached, the proposal will be presented by the Interest Group to the Executive Committee for a decision.
 If the Interest Group believes that no consensus has been reached, it has two options.
 It may leave the proposal open to allow for further discussion and refinement.
 It may also close the proposal if it appears that proposal is not likely to achieve the necessary support in the near future.
 There is no specific time requirement for action on the part of the Interest Group - it may allow discussion to continue as long as it seems productive.
-However, in the interest of providing closure, all open issues should be reviewed annually as described in Section 2.3.
+However, in the interest of obtaining closure, all open issues should be reviewed annually as described in Section 2.3.

 **3.3.3 Executive Committee decision**